percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

    ProxySQL currently doesn't encrypt passwords.

-Load the user into runtime space:
+Load the user into runtime space and save these changes to disk (ensuring that they persist after ProxySQL shuts down):

 .. code-block:: text

   mysql@proxysql> LOAD MYSQL USERS TO RUNTIME;
+  mysql@proxysql> SAVE MYSQL VARIABLES TO DISK;

 To confirm that the user has been set up correctly, you can try to log in: